edgurgel/httpoison/README.md

 {:error, %HTTPoison.Error{id: nil, reason: :econnrefused}}
 ```

-You can also easily pattern match on the Response struct:
+You can also easily pattern match on the `HTTPoison.Response` struct:

 ```elixir
 case HTTPoison.get(url) do